A construction of the left-curtain coupling: The candidate coupling is an embedding

-\begin{proof} This follows immediately from Theorem~\ref{thm:monotone} and Proposition~\ref{prop:resultempty}, where we note that it is sufficient to show that $\chi((-\infty,y]) = \nu((-\infty,y])$ on dense subset of the reals and we may exclude non-continuity points of $\mu$ and $\nu$. \end{proof}
+\begin{proof} This follows immediately from Lemma~\ref{lem:monotone} and Proposition~\ref{prop:resultempty}, where we note that it is sufficient to show that $\chi((-\infty,y]) = \nu((-\infty,y])$ on a dense subset of the reals and we may exclude non-continuity points of $\mu$ and $\nu$. \end{proof}